 What happens during the pre-transplant evaluation?

-It begins with a review of your child’s medical and surgical history.
-You will then have an office visit with a hepatologist — a doctor who specializes in liver diseases.
+The evaluation begins with a review of your child's medical and surgical history.
+You will then have an office visit with a hepatologist - a doctor who specializes in liver diseases.

 You will meet with a transplant surgeon, who will explain the transplantation operation and discuss any specific aspects of your child's transplant evaluation that may affect the surgery or that may be particularly concerning to the team.